survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Speeding Up JavaScript Execution

-Certain solutions allow you to preprocess code so that it will run faster.
+Specific solutions allow you to preprocess code so that it will run faster.
 They complement the minification technique and can be split into **scope hoisting**, **pre-evaluation**, and **improving parsing**.
 It's possible these techniques grow overall bundle size sometimes while allowing faster execution.

 ### Scope Hoisting

-[webpack.optimize.ModuleConcatenationPlugin](https://webpack.js.org/plugins/module-concatenation-plugin/) hoists all modules to a single scope instead of writing a separate closure by each.
+Since webpack 4, it applies scope hoisting in production mode by default.
+It hoists all modules to a single scope instead of writing a separate closure by each.
 Doing this slows down the build but gives you bundles that are faster to execute.
-[Read more about scope hoisting](https://medium.com/webpack/brief-introduction-to-scope-hoisting-in-webpack-8435084c171f) at webpack blog.
+[Read more about scope hoisting](https://medium.com/webpack/brief-introduction-to-scope-hoisting-in-webpack-8435084c171f) at the webpack blog.

 T>  Pass `--display-optimization-bailout` flag to webpack to gain debugging information related to hoisting results.